CELtd/mechafil-server/README.md

-# MechaFil Server
+# Mechafil Server

-A production-ready FastAPI service that provides HTTP endpoints for running Filecoin economic forecasts using real historical blockchain data and sophisticated simulation models.
+A microservices architecture for mechafil-jax simulations with serverless deployment patterns.

 ## Overview